2014 High Altitude Mountaineering School

 You may also want to consider the Crevasse Rescue School.

-Friday-Sunday, January 27-29th – Intro to Expedition Ice Climbing at Ouray Ice Park
+Sat, February 1st – Intro to Ice Climbing at Ouray Ice Park

-Friday-Sunday, February 11-13th – Expedition Overnight Camping at location TBD
+Fri-Sun or Sat-Mon, February 14th weekend – Expedition Overnight Camping

 The Next Step: The High Altitude Mountaineering School was created to address the needs of CMC members interested in preparing, planning, and gaining skills to safely climb and enjoy bigger mountains: Rainier, Denali, Aconcagua, the Mexican Volcanoes, and more….